 Synoptic methods can be used to assess climate variability as well as to connect climate variability with a surface environmental response, be it insect populations, human health, snow cover, or agriculture.
 Indeed it is the application of our understanding of the atmosphere to a better understanding of the surface environment that many synoptic climatologists assert is at the heart of our discipline.

-One commonality of virtually all synoptic climatological studies is that they involve the classification or grouping of different types of atmospheric circulation.
-There are many ways in which this is done, using many statistical methodologies, levels of the atmosphere, spatial and temporal domains, and variables analyzed.
+One commonality of many synoptic climatological studies is that they involve the classification or grouping of different types of atmospheric circulation.
+There are a number of ways in which this is done, using many statistical methodologies, levels of the atmosphere, spatial and temporal domains, and variables analyzed.
 Most of my synoptic work is based upon work I did initially for my dissertation, in which I redeveloped the Spatial Synoptic Classification (SSC) system.
 The SSC takes in surface weather observations for a station and classifies them into one of seven weather types.
-Day-by-day "calendars" of weather types are available for over 450 stations, mostly in North America and Europe, for periods of up to 70 years.
-Over 10,000,000 days have been classified.
+Day-by-day "calendars" of weather types are available for over 800 stations, mostly in North America and Europe, for periods of up to 70 years.
+Over 16,900,000 days have been classified.